Pelagos sailing Sporades

 Skantzoura – A5

-Skántzoura - Σκάντζουρα, which lies to the South of the group, together with its outlying rocks and islets, is one of the most important breeding habitats in the Aegean for the rare Audouin’s gull (distinguishable from the herring gull by its smaller size and thinner wings), as well as for the Eleanora’s falcon.
+Skántzoura - Σκάντζουρα, which lies to the South of the group, together with its outlying rocks and islets, is one of the most important breeding habitats in the Aegean for the rare Audouin’s gull (distinguishable from the herring gull by its smaller size and thinner wings), as well as for the Eleonora’s falcon.

 Near the summit of the central hill stand the large and evocative ruins of the abandoned Monastery of the Annunciation, dating from the 18th century.
 In common with those on Kyra Panaghia, Gioura and Piperi, the Monastery was a dependency of the Megisti Lavra Monastery on Mount Athos.